5 nights starting from

 The El Castillo mountain Palaeolithic cave complex is one of the most important sites in the world for both Palaeolithic art and archaeology.
 The 3,000 figures span approximately 30,000 years dating back as far as 40,800 years ago.
 These figures include hands, animals, symbols and anthropomorphic figures.
 The cave, which is decorated entirely from one end to the other includes painting, engraving and rare sculptures, covers about 275 square metres and contains some 225 animal figures including animals such as horses, bison, stags, goats and mammoths, and about 50 references to human figures.
 The nearby Las Monedas cave takes its name from the 20 coins that were sealed in a cave by a missionary in the 16th century.
 The art (17 animal figures including reindeer, goats, bison, a bear and horses) is located quite close to the entrance and offers an example of late cave art dating from 13,000 to 10,000 BC.
 During this period, climate change led to a change in habitat and therefore a decline in cave art.
 In the afternoon we will head back towards Santander to visit the El Pendo cave, discovered in 1878 by Marcelino Sanz de Sautuola (who also discovered the Altamira cave paintings).
 Research into the cave highlights Neanderthal and Homo sapiens behaviour from a stratigraphic and archaeological sequence that started around 82,000 BC and lasted until 1,500 BC, offering an insight into the different social activities of the various periods.
 In 1997 a 25m long frieze painting, estimated to date back to 20,000 BC, was discovered, which contains 20 figures in red including 12 hind and a goat.
 Lecture from David “Can signs show us the way?” and dinner with wine at the hotel in Santander.

-Day 6: Day free in Bilbao for personal exploration before an afternoon transfer to Bilbao Airport for the return flight to London Gatwick.
+Day 6: Free time in Bilbao (flight time permitting) and transfer to Bilbao Airport for the return flight to London Gatwick.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.